 Our A-Z glossary of different spa types below should help make things clearer, but if you’re still confused about which spa type may serve your needs best, please do not hesitate to contact us.

 Club spas are day spas located within a larger gym or health club.
-Adjoining fitness and health facilities at club spas are often exclusive to those paying a monthly, or annual, membership fee (though day passes are available at certain times, in order to encourage new sign ups).
+Adjoining fitness and health facilities at club spas are often exclusive to those paying a monthly, or annual, membership fee (though day passes are available at certain times, in order to encourage new sign-ups).
 Clubs spas often feature a deluxe spa, fully equipped gym, a cafe, a relaxation lounge and/or bar, and occasionally a hair and/or beauty salon also (individual spa specifications vary).

 Unlike spa hotels, day spas provide no overnight accommodation.
 Guests are welcome to enjoy massages, facials and body scrubs and wraps (note: individual spa menus vary), and make use of onsite leisure facilities during normal working hours, on weekdays and weekends.
-Day spas can differ greatly - some are large, luxurious and self-contained affairs, while others are quainter and comprise several rooms within a sizeable hair or beauty salon.
+Day spas can differ greatly.
+Some are large, luxurious and self-contained affairs, while others are quainter and comprise several rooms within a sizeable hair or beauty salon.

 Going to the dentist can be nerve-wracking for many but opening wide and saying “Ahhh!” is far easier in a stylish and calming setting designed to mimic a spa.
 Dental spas are ideal for those who find traditional dental practices intimidating, as well as those seeking the very best maintenance and care for their teeth.

 At these spas, guests can experience the Middle East’s variation of the steam bath, otherwise known as the ‘Turkish bath’.
-Hammams are communal places to cleanse and socialise in middle eastern countries, though the experience (often called ‘the wet cousin of the sauna’) has been made private - and more luxurious - within western spas.
-Guests unwind inside a warm room, before entering another to undergo head to toe body exfoliation and soaping.
+Hammams are communal places to cleanse and socialise in Middle Eastern countries, though the experience (often called ‘the wet cousin of the sauna’) has been made private - and more luxurious - within Western spas.
+Guests unwind inside a warm room, before entering another to undergo head-to-toe body exfoliation and soaping.
 After rinsing off in a pool of cold water, guests enjoy a massage before ending their treatment inside an invigorating cooling room.

 Please refer to ‘Destination spa’.

-Mobile spas allow customers to be pampered by a fully trained professional within the comfort of their own home, or another personal space.
+Mobile spas allow customers to be pampered by a fully-trained professional within the comfort of their own home, or another personal space.
 The services offered vary between each ‘spa on wheels’, with some therapists providing cosmetic procedures (e.g. tooth whitening and Botox), tanning and hair salon services, in addition to traditional spa facials, massages and manicure treatments.

 Relaxation spas are also referred to as ‘pampering spas’ or ‘pampering and relaxation spas’.
-As these names suggest, stress and tension relief is the aim of these venues, which offer prescription massages, body scrubs, hydrotherapy treatments and thermal therapies to help guests escape life’s worries.
+As these names suggest, stress and tension relief are the aims of these venues, which offer prescription massages, body scrubs, hydrotherapy treatments and thermal therapies to help guests escape life’s worries.
 Relaxation spas are typically located within larger holiday and health resorts, and are self-contained (i.e. the spa experience does not extend to the resort's cuisine, and fitness classes are seldom provided).

 ‘Spa resort’ is the generic name applicable to any spa offering hotel accommodation.
 While spa days are often available, guests typically visit spa resorts for overnight breaks, in order to make the very most of the site’s facilities.
 Many comprise state of the art gyms, fine restaurants, relaxation rooms, some of the country’s best golf courses and even more to enjoy besides.
-Some spa resorts (such as bootcamp spas and destination spas) are highly health focused, while others prioritise leisure and relaxation.
+Some spa resorts (such as bootcamp spas and destination spas) are highly health-focused, while others prioritise leisure and relaxation.